apache/trafficcontrol/docs/source/overview/delivery_services.rst

 -------------------------
 This field in general contains the contents of the a configuration file used by the `ATS Header Rewrite Plugin <https://docs.trafficserver.apache.org/en/7.1.x/admin-guide/plugins/header_rewrite.en.html>`_ when serving content for this Delivery Service - on :term:`Edge-tier cache servers`.

-.. tip:: Because this ultimately is the contents of an :abbr:`ATS (Apache Traffic Server)` configuration file, it can make use of the :ref:`ort-special-strings`.
+.. tip:: Because this ultimately is the contents of an :abbr:`ATS (Apache Traffic Server)` configuration file, it can make use of the :ref:`t3c-special-strings`.

 .. note:: This field cannot be used if the Delivery Service is assigned to a :term:`Topology`.